In the final years of the 19th century, the art scene in Zagreb, Croatia, was pretty vibrant. The various ideas that circulated among artists...

-“Strolling Along The Seashore” is the crowning work of Joaquin Sorolla’s late period.
-It shows his wife Clothilde and eldest daughter Maria walking elegantly on the beach.
-The large format, daring composition and expressive freedom shown by Sorolla are a sign of the artist’s great success he achieved after a triumphant journey to the United States.
+This painting is the crowning work of Joaquin Sorolla’s late period.
+It shows his wife, Clothilde, and eldest daughter, Maria, walking elegantly on the beach.
+The large format, daring composition, and expressive freedom shown by Sorolla are a sign of the artist’s great success, achieved after a triumphant journey to the United States.

 It wasn’t different with this painting.
 It was painted during the summer of 1909 at the beach in Valencia.
-The water and the sandy seashore, depicted here in long blue, purple and turquoise brushstrokes, become an abstract backdrop.
-The scene looks like taken from the photographic frame, which was typical for Sorolla’s works.
+The water and the sandy seashore, depicted here in long blue, purple, and turquoise brushstrokes, become an abstract backdrop.
+The scene looks like it was taken from the photographic frame, which was typical for Sorolla’s works.

-The horizon is removed, and Clothilde’s hat cut.
-What we see here is a perfect example of the iconographic genre of the ‘elegant promenade’ with well-dressed bourgeois figures strolling along the seashore.
+The horizon is removed and Clothilde’s hat cut.
+What we see here is a perfect example of the iconographic genre of the “elegant promenade” with well-dressed bourgeois figures walking along the seashore.